g2crowd/rspectacles/README.md

     --format progress # or whatever other formatters you want to use

 The formatter assumes you are using RSpec3.
-If you use RSpec 2:

-    --require rspectacles/formatter/legacy/base
-    --format RSpectacles::Formatter::Legacy::Base

 ## Batched Formatter